openshift/hive/docs/using-hive.md

 Hive can optionally create delegated DNS zones for each cluster.

-NOTE: This feature is only currently available for AWS and GCP clusters.
+NOTE: This feature only works for provisioning to AWS, GCP, and Azure.

 To use this feature: